Veterinary Nurse Apprenticeship Standard Level 3

-Year One Skills: Theory, practical, mock exams, NPL logging, assignment.
+Year One Skills: Theory, practical, mock exams, CSL logging, assignment.

-Year Two Skills: Theory, practical, mock exams, NPL logging.
+Year Two Skills: Theory, practical, mock exams, CSL logging.

-Year Three Skills: Theory, practical, mock exams, NPL logging, assignments, OSCE (Objective Structured Clinical Examination).
+Year Three Skills: Theory, practical, mock exams, CSL logging, assignments, OSCE (Objective Structured Clinical Examination).

 Knowledge & Behaviours of the Occupational Standard are embedded in the college delivery through theory classes, feedback and assessments.